collapsed-stacks/startups/questions/8977/how-to-determine-market-growth-rate-for-idea-s-which-are-is-not-available-in-the.md

 - posted by: [fiprojects](https://stackexchange.com/users/5370155/fiprojects) on 2016-04-15
 - score: 2

-<p>I've searched but cannot find a similar question to this raised days (or a couple of weeks ago).
-I answered and suggested the product idea you have is not new (though that does not mean you should give up - the market offers us multiple choices when it comes to cars, phones, hotels, airlines etc and no reason why your product could not be considered equally or better than the competition).</p>
+I've searched but cannot find a similar question to this raised days (or a couple of weeks ago).
+I answered and suggested the product idea you have is not new (though that does not mean you should give up - the market offers us multiple choices when it comes to cars, phones, hotels, airlines etc and no reason why your product could not be considered equally or better than the competition).

-<p>However - your question has indeterminable answer - Too many variables exist.
-It sounds like you are trying to count your chickens before they've hatched... it's a waste of energy and time... best you figure out who might buy it, and how you will market it.</p>
+However - your question has indeterminable answer - Too many variables exist.
+It sounds like you are trying to count your chickens before they've hatched... it's a waste of energy and time... best you figure out who might buy it, and how you will market it.

-<p>Governments are trying to encourage demand worldwide, hungry to increase interest rates again, when they've used every tool in their tool box and even taken the heavy guns out, and they too cannot predict where markets and demand will grow this year, or even if they grow at all this decade.
-Japan for example has been in a recession for most of the past 20years despite even giving away free money to John and Jane Public at one point.</p>
+Governments are trying to encourage demand worldwide, hungry to increase interest rates again, when they've used every tool in their tool box and even taken the heavy guns out, and they too cannot predict where markets and demand will grow this year, or even if they grow at all this decade.
+Japan for example has been in a recession for most of the past 20years despite even giving away free money to John and Jane Public at one point.

-<p>As a result, your maths formula is speculative - whatever figure you get at the end, you cannot cross reference and prove if it was right or wrong.
+As a result, your maths formula is speculative - whatever figure you get at the end, you cannot cross reference and prove if it was right or wrong.
 Comparison with history is not going to direct the present or the future.
 Think where Nokia was in 2001 and where it is today?
 Then compare Apple to Android to Windows Phone and Blackberry.
-Modern devices that perform similar functions yet the first two pretty much own the market.</p>
+Modern devices that perform similar functions yet the first two pretty much own the market.

-<p>Your formula cannot calculate demand, nor can it calculate the risks of another better product comming along and taking the traction away from yours.</p>
+Your formula cannot calculate demand, nor can it calculate the risks of another better product comming along and taking the traction away from yours.

-<p>Your figures also make assumption that many are willing to pay to download the app without competition or any consideration for brand recognition/trust.</p>
+Your figures also make assumption that many are willing to pay to download the app without competition or any consideration for brand recognition/trust.

-<p>Honestly...
-I would suggest you concentrate on the real world, research your best markets, and promote it there and hope.</p>
+Honestly...
+I would suggest you concentrate on the real world, research your best markets, and promote it there and hope.

-<p>Best of luck</p>
+Best of luck

 ## Answer 12896